-(1) An assessment must be conducted before the Registrar, in private.
+(1) An assessment must be conducted before the registrar, in private.

-(2) The Registrar must assess the costs and give a certificate of the assessment to the parties appearing before the Registrar.
+(2) The registrar must assess the costs and give a certificate of the assessment to the parties appearing before the registrar.

-(3) The Registrar may assess the costs in the absence of any party.
+(3) The registrar may assess the costs in the absence of any party.

-(4) The Registrar must allow the costs of the assessment in favour of the successful party unless subrule (5) applies.
+(4) The registrar must allow the costs of the assessment in favour of the successful party unless subrule (5) applies.

 (5) If any disallowed costs represent 25% or more of the costs claimed in respect of the bill, the unsuccessful party’s costs of attending the assessment are to be subtracted from the successful party’s costs.